Using Hardwood Woodchip for your Chicken Run

 Doing these simple tasks, once a month (or more frequent raking and hosing as required), will keep the hardwood woodchip clean and sanitised.
 The Woodchip, with this care, will be good for up to a year, saving on the chore of having to remove and refill the poultry pen.

 When the time comes to refresh or change the woodchip, just remove as much as possible – use it as a top dressing on the flower beds perhaps – scatter some Sanitiser Powder on the ground and empty some new bags into your run.
 And that’s it.

 If you have chosen to install your Poultry Pen or Run on a Sleeper & Woodchip base then this will help to make the managing of the woodchip flooring a great deal easier.
 It will all be contained within the wide plinth of timber.

 Take a look at the various options we offer for this neat solution.
-It would not only help to keep your chicken run clean, especially if we have another bird 'flu scare and need to 'lock-down' our poultry, but also serve as a secure Anti-Fox Skirt to prevent predators digging into your Run.
+It would not only help to keep your chicken run clean, especially if we have another bird 'flu scare and need to 'lock down' our poultry, but also serve as a secure Anti-Fox Skirt to prevent predators from digging into your Run.

 Time for some mathematics

 A sack of woodchip weighs between 15kg to 20kg, depending on moisture content.
 It will cover an estimated 10 sq ft with a depth of 2in – 3in.
 10 sq feet is an area 10ft by 1ft or approximately 1 metre by 1 metre.

 To calculate your run area, multiply the length of your chicken run by the width then divide by 10.
 This will tell you how many bags you need.
 For example, a 9ft x 9ft run needs 8 bags.